The Ultimate Guide to Shock Collar for Potty Training

 Shock collars, e-collars, or electronic collars deliver a mild electric stimulus to a dog’s neck when a remote control or an automated sensor triggers them.

-While initially developed for various training purposes, including obedience and behavioral correction, they have garnered interest for their potential in potty training.
+While initially developed for various training purposes, including obedience and behavioural correction, they have garnered interest for their potential in potty training.

 shock-collars-for-potty-training